 Provides the functionality of the Windows common progress bar control.

 A progress bar control has a range and a current position.
-The range represents the entire duration of the operation, and the current position represents the progress the application has made toward completing the operation.
-The window procedure uses the range and the current position to determine the percentage of the progress bar to fill with the highlight color and to determine the text, if any, to display within the progress bar.
-Because the range and current position values are expressed as signed integers, the possible range of current position values is from -217483648 to 217483648 inclusive.
+The range represents the total duration of the operation, and the current position represents the progress the application has made toward completing the operation.
+The window procedure uses the range and the current position to determine the percentage of the progress bar to fill with the highlight color.
+Because the range and current position values are expressed as signed integers, the possible range of current position values is from –2,147,483,648 to 2,147,483,647 inclusive.